I. Formal Relationship Between the University and Students

 30. Change of Grade after Submission of Final Grades

-Except for grade changes resulting from formal Academic Appeal, any changes in final grade after the initial grade submission must be transmitted to the Office of the Registrar through the appropriate Chair, except in cases when a Chair's grades must be approved by the appropriate College Dean.
+Except for grade changes resulting from formal Academic Appeal, any changes in final grade after the initial grade submission must be transmitted to the Office of the Registrar through the appropriate Chair, except in cases when a Chair's grades must be approved by the appropriate Faculty Dean.

 31. Repeating Courses